- Residence Halls

-Each residence hall desk is staffed 24 hours a day and closed circuit cameras are used to monitor each door that is not easily visible from the desk area.
+Each residence hall desk is staffed 24 hours a day and closed-circuit cameras are used to monitor entrances and exits to each building.
 Any attempt to circumvent the security measures is a violation of policy and may result in disciplinary action up to and including removal from the residence halls.

 Smoke Detector Checks

 Every month, each resident is required to check the smoke detector in their room and sign a checklist provided by the staff.
 This requirement is outlined in the State Fire Code.

 Commercial solicitation is prohibited.
 It is prohibited for vendors and organizations seeking funds, services or memberships to solicit or attempt to sell products in the halls.
 However, solicitation for certain worthy causes or those in the best interest of the university community may be authorized to take place in the main lobby area with approval.
 No one is allowed to solicit door-to-door.
 Residents are not permitted to operate any type of business out of their room.

 If a tornado warning or alarm is issued, it is important for you to move from your room to a designated safe area, away from the top floors of the residence halls and any areas having exterior windows or glass.
 Your hall staff will direct you to the designated safe area in your hall.
 Timeliness and cooperation is of utmost importance.
 Ask members of your hall staff for more information regarding tornado procedures.